Derenbania/zksync-lite-docs/drafts/functionality.md

 - Native Ether (ETH)
 - Plus 30 popular tokens added at launch: list
-- Any other token can be added in coordination with Matter Labs -- talk to us (eventually it will be permissionless, but in the beginning we want to curate the list)
+- Any other token can be added in coordination with Matter Labs -- talk to us (eventually it will be permissionless, but

 ## Transaction fees